-'''

-<rundir >/build/data/

-'''
+<rundir >/ build / data/

 These table files are copied from the base directory, and eventually replaced by project specific versions.
 Therefore, to test a new table, simply put it in the 'data' sub-directory of a project directory.
-Alternatively, specify an absolute path in the expert refile settings.
+Alternatively, specify an absolute path in the 'lotos-euros-expert.rc'-file settings.

-13.6 Tracer indices and arrays
+14.7 Tracer indices and arrays